shangyuj/2200-messed-up/index.md

 10. He writes a story down whenever he’s in a new city.

+### Non-finite subordinate clauses
+# Module 6: Non-Finite Subordination

+## A. Overview – Non-Finite Subordination

+In Module 5, we learned about and practiced subordination, the embedding of dependent clauses into a main independent clause.
+We focused on **finite subordinate clauses**, which contain:

+1. An explicit subject.
+2. A verb phrase marked for tense or modality.

+Finite subordinate clauses are often introduced by subordinators.
+Examples:

+- **Finite adverbial clause:**
+  *Because we looked so much alike, I was her celebrity double.*

+- **That-complement clause:**
+  *I reminded myself that there is a first time for everything.*

+- **Wh-complement clause:**
+  *I knew what the appearance of indifference might mean.*

+In this module, we focus on **non-finite subordinate clauses**, another type of dependent clause that cannot stand alone as an independent clause.
+These differ from finite clauses in two key ways:

+1. They generally lack an explicit subject.
+2. Their verb phrases are not marked for tense or modality.

+### Examples of Non-Finite Subordinate Clauses

+Non-finite subordinate clauses are underlined in the examples below.
+Note that these clauses cannot stand alone as independent clauses:

+- *I told everyone **to secure their life jackets properly.***
+  (*to-infinitive clause*)

+- *She helped her mother **dust the precious books.***
+  (*bare infinitive clause*)

+- *Facing the possibility of years in prison, she agreed to a plea deal.*
+  (*ing-participle clause*)

+- *Taken by surprise, he simply made the wrong choice.*
+  (*ed-participle clause*)

+### Key Characteristics

+- Non-finite clauses begin directly with a verb (e.g., *to secure*, *dust*, *facing*, *taken*), followed by other elements in the predicate.
+- They lack grammatical tense or modality.
+- The subject is not explicitly present but can often be inferred logically.

+### Diagramming Non-Finite Subordinate Clauses

+Non-finite clauses share the following basic structure:

+- **Verb Phrase (VP):** Includes the main verb and any required or optional elements.
+  Example:
+  - *To secure their life jackets properly*
+    - Required: *their life jackets* (direct object)
+    - Optional: *properly* (adverbial)

+When diagramming, non-finite subordinate clauses are labeled as **nf sub cls** (non-finite subordinate clause).

+### Syntactic Positions

+Non-finite subordinate clauses can serve as constituents in a main clause.
+They can occur in various syntactic positions, including:

+- Direct Object (DO)
+- Object Complement (OC)
+- Adverbial (Advl)

+They may also appear as:

+- Subjects
+- Subject Complements
+- Adjective Complements
+- Noun Modifiers
+- Noun Complements
+- Objects of Prepositions

+Each type of non-finite clause and its syntactic positions will be explored in detail in the sections that follow.

 ## Extra Credit Assignment
 You have a chance to earn 5 more points in your final grade (equal to one or two steps up in your letter grade).
 Find details on [Canvas](https://canvas.iastate.edu/courses/113318/assignments/2408698).
 ## Major Assignment 2 (due after Thanksgiving)